hyaliyun/Google-Docs/website/learn/global_objects/object/defineproperty/index.md

 ### Modifying a property

-When modifying an existing property, the current property configuration determines if the operator succeeds, does nothing, or throws a {{jsxref("TypeError")}}.
+When modifying an existing property, the current property configuration determines if the operator succeeds, does nothing, or throws a .

 #### Writable attribute